What will be studied?

 The assessment for this subject is based on three components:

 Paper 1: Explorations in Creative Reading and Writing: This involves reading an extract from a novel and exploring how language and structure are used.
-Students then have to write their own creative narrative.
+Students retrieve information, comment on language and how structure effects meaning and evaluate a given judgement on the piece.
+Students then write their own creative narrative or description.

-Paper 2: Writers Viewpoints and Perspectives: After reading two articles, students will demonstrate they can understand the writer’s ideas and perspectives.
-In section B students will be asked to write a non-fiction text that presents their own arguments and views.
+Paper 2: Writers’ Viewpoints and Perspectives: After reading two articles, (one from the C19th) students will demonstrate they can understand the writers’ ideas and perspectives.
+They will identify a range of true or false statements, summarise differences, comment on language use and explain how viewpoints are presented.
+In section B students will be asked to write a non-fiction text that presents their own arguments and views through the form of an article.

 Speaking and Listening Endorsement: This non written component sees students planning, preparing and presenting a three minute presentation on a topic of their choice.
-This is followed by a questioning session from a teacher.
-Although this does not contribute to the final grade, it is a compulsory element that must be completed in order to pass the course.
+This accreditation is separate to the GCSE.

 What will this qualification lead to?

-Every career pathway requires literacy and verbal communication skills so you will use this GCSE every day for the rest of your life.
+Every career pathway requires literacy and verbal communication skills so you will use English for the rest of your life.
 For students who want to learn more and build on the skills gained, A-level English language is offered.
+This is a gateway to: journalism, media industries, teaching, communications & HR amongst others.